YuriGor/deepdash/README.md

   obj,                             // The object to iterate over. predicate,                       /* The predicate is invoked with eight arguments:
                                       (value, key|index, path, depth, parent, parentKey, parentPath, parents)
-                                      - If predicate returns `true` - value will be deeply cloned to result object no further iteration over children of this value will be performed.
+                                      - If predicate returns `true` - value will be deeply cloned to the result object, no further iteration over children of this value will be performed.
-                                      - If predicate returns `false` - value will be completely excluded from the result object no further iteration over children of this value will be performed.
+                                      - If predicate returns `false` - value will be completely excluded from the result object, no further iteration over children of this value will be performed.
                                       - If predicate returns `undefined` - current path will only appear in the result object if some child elements will pass the filter during subsequent iterations. */ options = {
     checkCircular: false,          // Check each value to not be one of the parents, to avoid circular references.
-    keepCircular: true,            // result object will contain circular references if they passed the filter.
+    keepCircular: true,            // The result object will contain circular references if they passed the filter.
     // replaceCircularBy: <value>, // Specify the value to replace circular references by.
     leafsOnly: true,               /* Call predicate for childless values only by default.
-                                      Or all the intermediate objects will be passed into predicate, including parents, if set to false. */
+                                      Or, if set to false, all the intermediate objects will be passed into the predicate, including parents. */
-    condense: true,                // Condense result object, since exluding some paths may produce sparse arrays
+    condense: true,                // Condense the result object, since excluding some paths may produce sparse arrays
-    cloneDeep: _.cloneDeep,        // Method to use for deep cloning values, lodash cloneDeep by default.
+    cloneDeep: _.cloneDeep,        // Method to use for deep cloning values, Lodash cloneDeep by default.
     pathFormat: 'string',          /* 'string'|'array' - specifies the format of paths passed to the iteratee.
                                       'array' is better for performance.*/ }